GREAT BIG WORLD

 Dream loud.
-That’s the way Texas native Lance Kotara and Colorado belle LeAnna Kaufman live their lives.
+That’s the way Texas native Lance Kotara and Colorado cowgirl LeAnna Kaufman live their lives.
 It was no surprise the two songwriters would find each other in Nashville.
 Their undeniable creative chemistry exploded, forming the duo, Lance and Lea.

 Lance describes their first songwriting session together as nothing short of amazing.
 “It was so magical how the songs just fell out of the air.
 Right away we knew we were onto something special.”

 On a typical day, you can find the duo in their home studio, writing and laying down a new track.
 Lea says their determination and commitment to the music is indestructible.
 “To get our music out there, we had to learn how to record ourselves.”
 It’s been tough at times, but they both know it’s beneficial.
 “The hard work, the time, it’s all worth it.
 We’ve honed our craft, and every day we learn something new.”
 Marked by heart pounding harmonies, prominent guitars, and emotional lyrics and melodies, their collaborative genius is on fire, with over 300 songs already penned.
 Their first album with songs produced by Paul Worley, Dan Hannon and the duo themselves, was released on December 13, 2018.
 Their music is making the rounds internationally, garnering airplay in the UK, Ireland, and in Music City, Nashville Tennessee.
 The duo already has an award under their belt, winning “New Artist Of The Year” at the 2019 iHeart Radio Rocky Mountain Country Music Awards.